 Polish your test-taking strategies

-Above all though, the one strategy that IBLCE test-takers need MOST is becoming aware of and dealing with qualifiers.
+Above all though, the one strategy that IBCLC test-takers need MOST is becoming aware of and dealing with qualifiers.
 Oops!
 You don’t know what a qualifier is?
 Qualifiers make the difference between a correct and an incorrect response.

 Also consider ways you can avoid losing points.